Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 War Dogs Turned Livestock Guardians

-In Latin, Cane Corso means “guardian dog”, and that’s exactly what you’ll get!
-These dogs reach 28 inches in height and weigh over 110 pounds.
+In Latin, Cane Corso means “guardian or resistant dog”, and that’s exactly what you’ll get!
+These dogs reach almost 28 inches in height and weigh over 110 pounds.
 So, if you’re looking for an intelligent, devoted, and highly protective dog to join the family, the Corso will be a great pick.
 But, to turn it into an obedient yet happy pet, you will have to know your way around the breed.

-Italian Cane Corso dog
+Cane Corso

-Image Credit: Svolotova, Shutterstock
+Image Credit: agutti, Pixabay

 Cane Corsos: Giants With Gentle Hearts

 It takes one look at these big, muscular dogs to know they mean business.
 If you’re a stranger and try to sneak into a house or property guarded by a Corso, you’ll instantly get caught!
-Thanks to their loyal nature, the Italian mastiffs aren’t afraid to put their own lives at risk to save their owners.
-So, any human or animal that poses a threat to its family will have to deal with this gigantic dog first.
+Thanks to their loyal nature, the Italian Mastiffs aren’t afraid to put their own lives at risk to save their owners.
+So, any human or animal that poses a threat to their family will have to deal with this gigantic dog first.

 Can You Really Cuddle With a Cane Corso?

 Yes, you most definitely can (and should)!
 Intensely loyal to people in their own family yet indifferent or aggressive against any other living creature, these majestic dogs rely heavily on positive reinforcement from you to live happy, fulfilled lives.
 And what better way to show your appreciation than through cuddling?
-Now, a person that’s never had the privilege of raising a Corso might be a bit intimidated by the idea of hugging it.
+Now, a person who’s never had the privilege of raising a Corso might be a bit intimidated by the idea of hugging them.

 Girl and boy walk with a dog Cane corso in the forest and have a fun.
 Children hug a dog

-Image Credit: Tetiana Maslovska, Shutterstock
+Image By: Tetiana Maslovska, Shutterstock

 Are These Dogs Good for Families?